sbalu25/Secure-Hospital-System/README.md

 # Secure Hospital System
-This project contains a secure hospital system with limited functional performance, and security requirements for secure hospital management, user account management and secure transactions.
+This project contains a secure hospital system with limited functional performance, and security requirements for secure hospital management, user account management and secure transactions.<br/>
 Users in the project are classified into two categories
 ## Internal Users
 - Hospital Staff: They are responsbile for approving appointment requests, creating patient ercords, view the patient records, view diagnosis of the patients, view prescriptions, view labtest reports, cerate transaction requests and complete the transaction requests on approval from patient.